David González (football manager)

-David González Sanz (born 16 April 1985) is a Spanish football coach.
+David González Sanz (born 16 April 1985) is a Spanish football manager, currently in charge of CD Tudelano.

 Coaching career

-González began coaching in his native Spain, coaching in the academy of Athletic Bilbao, as well as coaching at Unió Atlètica d'Horta and UD Mutilvera.
-In 2016, González moved to the Dominican Republic, joining Real Madrid's academy in the country.
+González began coaching in his native Spain, coaching in the academy of Athletic Bilbao, as well as coaching at UA Horta, UD Mutilvera and Murchante FC.
+In 2016, he moved to the Dominican Republic, joining Real Madrid's academy in the country.

 González later took up the role of technical director at Atlético San Cristóbal, managing the club for a short stint in March 2019.
 In May 2019, the Dominican Football Federation announced the appointment of González as manager of both the Dominican Republic national football team and the Dominican Republican under-23 side.

+On 24 June 2023, after two years in charge of Atlético Pantoja, González was appointed manager of CD Real Tomayapo in the Bolivian Primera División.
+He resigned from the latter club on 29 September, and returned to his home country on 28 January 2024, after being named at the helm of CD Tudelano in Segunda Federación.